AriFordsham/GHCWiki/pattern-synonyms.md

 Using this representations the arrow type looks like `App "->" [t1, t2]`.
-Here are functions to collect are all argument types of nested arrows and recognizing the `Int` type:
+Here are functions that collect all argument types of nested arrows and recognize the `Int` type:

 ```wiki
    collectArgs :: Type -> [Type]